wangkuiyi/delay-srt/README.md

 Motivation
 ----------

-I often download .mkv video file together with .srt subtitle files.
+I like to download .mkv video files together with .srt subtitle files.
 However, it is often that the subtitle has an offset to the video.
 Some players have the ability to adjust (increase or decrease) the delay of subtitle, but some do not.
 So I decided to write this